From Sarah -

 I then attended Frontier Nursing University to study Nurse-Midwifery.
 I successfully completed my clinical training at Womack Army Medical Center, Southeastern Regional Medical Center in Lumberton, and the Magnolia Birth Center in Greensboro.
 I graduated in 2018 and am Board Certified in Nursing Midwifery and I am a member of the North Carolina Nurse Midwifery Association.
 Since becoming a midwife, I've had special interest in the postpartum period.
 I've completed training through Postpartum Support International and provided postpartum counseling in private practice.

-I also have two young sons who are my pride and joy.
+In addition, I have two young sons who are my pride and joy.
 My beautiful sons make every day a new adventure!